Jason Binn: Awards and recognition

-In 2005, Binn was profiled in Forbes magazine's "Forbes 400", and was awarded Ernst & Young's "Entrepreneur of the Year."
-In 2007, he was the only media member inducted into the American Advertising Federation's “Advertising Hall of Achievement”.
-In 2008, he was listed in Crain's “40 Under 40” list of successful entrepreneurs.

 In fall 2012, Crain's New York credited Binn with making print magazines more successful in a time when print is losing market to digital media.
 He was also recognized by American Advertising Federation.
 In 2008 he was a recipient of Boston University's Distinguished Alumni Award for Service to Profession for his work in the field of communications and media.